stevenvachon/stevenvachon/README.md

 Deployment will be performed automatically:

-- When pushing/merging to the "main" branch.
+- When pushing/merging to this branch.
 - Once per week.